entekadesign/kobold-alarm-clock-card/README.md

 - **Integration with HA**
     - Set one or more HA entities to be triggered by alarm
     - Set one or more additional HA entities to activate *X* minutes before or after alarm
-    - Add other HA cards to be displayed or hidden with a tap
+    - Add other HA cards to be displayed or hidden with a tap/click
 - **Customize appearance and function**
     - Set 12-hour or 24-hour time display format
     - Set time display font to system or any of three presets